RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Introduction

 Next, we focus on the distinction between our work on the MITM attack model and related work in the Byzantine-resilient literature that aligns with our goal of deriving linear (geometric) convergence rates for strongly convex losses.
-The closest such work is \cite{kuwaranancharoen2023geometric}, which also achieves linear convergence for strongly convex losses while maintaining robustness to Byzantine failures.
+The closest such work is \citet{kuwaranancharoen2023geometric}, which also achieves linear convergence for strongly convex losses while maintaining robustness to Byzantine failures.
 However, this work has several limitations.
 First, it is restricted to strongly convex loss functions and cannot be generalized to nonconvex functions such as Polyak--{\L}ojasiewicz (P\L) functions.
-Second, the algorithms in \cite{kuwaranancharoen2023geometric} do not guarantee exact convergence of local iterates to the global minimum, even when all local loss functions are identical or when the number of local data samples \( N \) approaches infinity.
+Second, the algorithms in \citet{kuwaranancharoen2023geometric} do not guarantee exact convergence of local iterates to the global minimum, even when all local loss functions are identical or when the number of local data samples \( N \) approaches infinity.
 In contrast, our work addresses the more general MITM attack model and provides guarantees for exact convergence to the global minimum asymptotically for strongly convex losses when \( N \) is infinite.
 Additionally, we establish statistical learning rate guarantees (sample complexity) for finite sample sizes.
-Lastly, while one of the algorithm variants in \cite{kuwaranancharoen2023geometric} aligns with BRIDGE, the best-performing variant, termed \emph{Simultaneous Distance-MixMax Filtering Dynamics} (SDMMFD), employs three distinct filtering mechanisms per iteration, resulting in three times the redundancy requirements compared to RESIST.
-Consequently, their algorithm can defend against only one-third of the number of attacks that RESIST can handle in a given network.
-This redundancy requirement also prevents a direct performance comparison between SDMMFD and RESIST as part of the numerical results reported in Sec.~\ref{numerical section}.
+Lastly, while one of the algorithm variants in \citet{kuwaranancharoen2023geometric} aligns with BRIDGE, the best-performing variant, termed \emph{Simultaneous Distance-MixMax Filtering Dynamics} (SDMMFD), employs three distinct filtering mechanisms per iteration, resulting in three times the redundancy requirements compared to RESIST.
+Here, redundancy refers to the minimum neighborhood size required at each node to tolerate a given number of attacks.
+Consequently, for a fixed network topology, their algorithm can defend against only one-third of the number of attacks that RESIST can handle in a given network.
+This redundancy requirement also prevents a direct performance comparison between SDMMFD and RESIST as part of the numerical results reported in Sec.~\ref{numerical section}. \looseness=-1

 A summary of how our work relates to prior works is provided in Table~\ref{table:intro.comparison}.
 This table compares RESIST with various vector-valued decentralized learning and optimization methods in the literature across key dimensions: the attack model, whether an algorithmic convergence rate is provided, whether a statistical learning rate is provided, and whether the analysis includes nonconvex loss functions.